sv720/Compilers_project/Timeline.md

 ### 26 - 27 Mar 2022
 - worked on 5 agruments function call, and passing internal testcase. have an assumption that our own stack/frame pointer methodology is conflicting the gcc one to get more than 4 parameters (so rest from stack of main function)
 - have a draft of scopes, needs looking at how we reset the sp and fp after exiting the scope; when entering it we copy the parent scope/variables_map
-- Wokring on arrays indexing but not fully understand why is not working, mips looks ok
+- Working on arrays indexing but not fully understand why is not working, mips looks ok
 - internal recursive function's mips looks perfectly fine but seg faults as godbolts'.
 Need more understanding
 - tried debugging with gdb and taken some tutorials on how to work with it, installed specific qemu-user pachages for it.
 Need more work but interesting either way

 ### 28 Mar 2022
 - scopes 90% implemented, some problems in arrays variable indexing
-- arrays 90% implemented
+- arrays work 90% of the time with some edgcases related to scopes and some not parsing
 - small tasks completed: sizeOf(), changing types of variables, simple switch case, adapted variables to be of more types (not just int)
 - prepared for implementing floats and doubles
+- added support for character literals

 ### 29 Mar 2022
 - implemented typedef as a special vector in the context which keeps track of every type_id and specific type
-- floats in progress (declaration and assignments however return of floats crashes)
+- floats in progress (declaration and assignments work however return of floats crashes).
+Calculation of mantissa and exponent + storing into array works; just can't get to return in $f0 (issues with getNature())
 - array initialisation of form a[] = {1,2,3,} is added in the grammar but not responding
 - succesfully run function call (recursive), however it would break the external calls, hence we decided to pursue the external functions as they would be more impportant than recursions.